ek9/vcsh-dotfiles/README.md

 `vcsh-dotfiles` supports the following commands:

 - `bootstrap` - used to bootstrap vcsh, mr and bootstrap vcsh-dotfiles.
-- `clone` - used to clone vcsh repositories.
-Run `mr update` at the end.
-Will not try to clone already cloned repository and will only run `mr update`.
+- `clone` - used to clone vcsh repositories. `mr update` is always run at the end.
+Will not try to clone already cloned repository.
 - `verify` - used to verify existing `vcsh-dotfiles` setup.
 - `help` - show help